docQodly/docs/docs/language/string.md

 This example returns the code of the first character of the string "ABC":

 ```4d
- var GetCode : Integer
+ var GetCode : integer
- GetCode=Character code("ABC") //GetCode gets 65, the character code of A
+ GetCode=characterCode("ABC") //GetCode gets 65, the characterCode of A

 ```